-- Identify and consult the endorsing professor or academic supervisor, preferably your thesis or project supervisor.
+- Identify and speak to the endorsing professor or academic supervisor who should preferably be your thesis or project supervisor.

-- Register on the ESA Education Office's project portal.
-Your endorsing professor and all the team members should also register on this portal.
+- Register on ESA’s Education Office project portal.
+Your endorsing professor as well as all the team members should register on the website.

-- Define your project, discuss it and try to find references in the scientific literature to similar or related research projects.
+- Define your project, discuss it, and try to find references in the scientific literature about similar research projects.

-- Write an experiment proposal based on the template found in the website section.
-Please follow closely the instructions listed below.
+- Write an experiment proposal following the experiment proposal template.
+Please closely follow the instructions below.

-- Ask your endorsing professor or academic supervisor to write a formal letter of endorsement in which he shows his support to all the team members and your proposed project.
-More specifically, the endorsing professor or academic supervisor should clearly state in this letter that he supports the students’ application and that he accepts responsibility for their Drop Your Thesis! project.
+- Ask your endorsing professor or academic supervisor to write a formal letter of endorsement in which he/she pledges his support to all the team members as well as your proposed project.
+More specifically, the endorsing professor or academic supervisor should clearly state that he/she supports the students’ application and that he/she accepts responsibility for their Drop Your Thesis! project.

-If you are a citizen of a Cooperating State, obtain a letter of endorsement from your national agency stating that you will be supported financially throughout the programme.
-Contact ESA’s Education Office for further details if needed.
+- If you are a citizen of a Cooperating State*, obtain a letter of endorsement from your national agency stating that you will be financially supported throughout the programme.
+If you are a citizen of an ESA Member* state, this is not necessary.
+Contact ESA’s Education Office for further details if necessary.

 Instructions for the experiment proposal

-Prior to completing this experiment proposal template, please carry out some research to see whether any work has already been done on the same topic.
-References to literature are essential in order to demonstrate that you are fully informed about the current status of research in this field.
-Remember: the project’s main objective should be to achieve relevant results.
+Prior to filling out the experiment proposal template, teams should carry out some research of the scientific literature to see whether work has already been done on the same or similar topic.
+Literature references are essential in order to demonstrate that teams are fully informed about the current status of research in this field.

-It is extremely important that applicants explain fully how the proposed experiment is related to their respective syllabuses.
-They should indicate which academic theses/projects they are involved in and how their proposed experiment would be relevant to these projects.
+The applicants must also explain in full detail how the proposed experiment is related to their theses.
+They should indicate which academic projects they are involved in and how their proposed experiment would be relevant to these projects.

-The text should be intelligible to scientists working in various fields and to engineers with a general science background.
+The text of the proposal should be comprehensible to scientists of various fields and engineers with a general scientific background.